Dragan-Radovac-75/ribbon-net9.0-windows/README.md

-The Microsoft Ribbon Control .NET 9.0 styled for Windows 10.
+The Microsoft Ribbon Control .NET 9.0 for Windows.

 All components are contained in individual resource dictionaries (ribbon.xaml, ribbonbutton.xaml, ...).